sofiakali/frontend-cookbook/pages/testing/Essentials.md

 ---

-That's  all from matchers, don't forget to discover all of them at the [documentation page](https://jestjs.io/docs/en/expect#methods).
+That's  all about matchers for now, don't forget to discover all of them at the [documentation page](https://jestjs.io/docs/en/expect#methods).
 There are plenty of other matchers that you might find useful like `.toContain`, `.toBeNull`, `.toThrow`, `.toMatch`, `toHaveLength`, etc. but the described ones are basics.

+And one more thing - you can extend basic set of matchers by custom ones when you need some, eg. for some specific environments like [DOM](https://github.com/testing-library/jest-dom) or [React Native](https://github.com/testing-library/jest-native).

 ## Mocking